Sequential Monte Carlo with transformations

 \subsubsection{Previous work}

 The idea of updating a tree by adding leaves dates back to at least \citet{Felsenstein1981a}, in which he describes, for maximum likelihood estimation, that an effective search strategy in tree space is to add species one by one.
 More recent work also makes use of the idea of adding sequences one at a time: ARGWeaver \citep{Rasmussen2014a} uses this approach to initialise MCMC on (in this case, a space of graphs), $t+1$ sequences using the output of MCMC on $t$ sequences, and TreeMix \citep{Pickrell2012} uses a similar idea in a greedy algorithm.
 In work conducted simultaneously to our own, \citet{Dinh2016} also propose a sequential Monte Carlo approach to inferring phylogenies in which the sequence of distributions is given by introducing sequences one by one.
-However, this approach: uses different proposal distributions for new sequences; does not infer the mutation rate simultaneously with the tree; does not exploit intermediate distributions to reduce the variance; and does not use adaptive MCMC moves.
+However, their approach: uses different proposal distributions for new sequences; does not infer the mutation rate simultaneously with the tree; does not exploit intermediate distributions to reduce the variance; and does not use adaptive MCMC moves.
 Further investigation of their approach can be found in \citet{Fourment2018}, where different guided proposal distributions are explored but that still presents the aforementioned limitations.